python-dugong/python-dugong/README.rst

   not using chunked encoding.

-If a server response doesn't fulfill the last two requirements, an `UnsupportedResponse` exception is raised.
-Typically, this means that synchronization with the server will be lost, so the connection needs to be reset by calling the `~HTTPConnection.close` method.
+If a server response doesn't fulfill the last two requirements, an :exc:`UnsupportedResponse` exception is raised.
+Typically, this means that synchronization with the server will be lost, so the connection needs to be reset by calling the :meth:`~HTTPConnection.close` method.

 All request and response headers are represented as strings, but must be encodable in latin1.
 Request and response body must be bytes.